 This information may include:

-- Accuracy of order fulfilment
+- Accuracy of order fulfillment

 - Total orders fulfilled by the hour